-Held in Berlin from 16-18 November alongside World Festival, INSIDE is where the global design community meets to be inspired by the latest and greatest in global and architecture.
+Held in Berlin from 16-18 November alongside World Architecture Festival, INSIDE is where the global design community meets to be inspired by the latest and greatest in global interior design and architecture.
 Over three days INSIDE shines a spotlight on the people, projects and developments that are changing the face of global interiors.
-At INSIDE's heart is a global awards programme, which will be judged by more than 20 distinguished designers and editors from around the world.
+At INSIDE’s heart is a global awards programme, which will be judged by more than 20 distinguished designers and editors from around the world.
 Finalists that are shortlisted across nine categories presented their project to international judging panels.

 In a hard fought-over battle the INSIDE World Festival Interiors 2016 Winners are: